-This process does not apply to county councillors as their speaking rights as noncommittee members are covered under 'Attendance of other County Councillors' below in Chapter D2 (Committee Procedure Rules).
+This process does not apply to county councillors as their speaking rights as noncommittee members are covered under 'Attendance of other County Councillors' below.
 It also does not apply to employees of the Council except when acting as Trades Unions representatives or private individuals, as they have sufficient channels of communication, both internally and through their representative bodies.